ucsb-cs56/w20/_labWIP/proj04-EC.md

    This should allow you to check whether different users can have different favorites.
 You should see the others users show up in the users menu, and you should see the other users Favorites show up in the Admin menu, but you should *only* see your own favorites under the favorites menu.
+And after adding a new favorite, you should see only your own favorites in the page to which you are redirected.

 When all seems to be working, skip down to the "final steps".